 Due to the financial/banking crisis worldwide, the Spanish government opted, in 2011, to re-introduce a wealth tax on net assets above €700,000 (£610,000), with a main home allowance of €300,000 (£260,000), although this is not relevant to holiday homes in some regions of Spain.

 “Holiday-home owners in regions like Catalonia, Andalucia, The Valencian Community, The Balearics and The Canaries – basically the most popular regions with foreign buyers – will have to pay partimonio [wealth tax] on all net assets above €108,200 [£95,000], unless autonomous governments reform their tax codes before the end of the year,” said Mark Stucklin of Spanish Property Insight.

-The wealth tax was abolished three years ago, but the Spanish government felt it was necessary to re-launch it to generate greater revenue from the middle classes with a tax on property and savings, in a bid to help the country’s struggling economy.
+The wealth tax was abolished in 2008, but the Spanish government felt it was necessary to re-launch it to generate greater revenue from the middle classes with a tax on property and savings, in a bid to help the country’s struggling economy.

-As from 2012 it will be enforced merely as a “temporary” measure lasting only two years and will be affecting an estimated 160,000 taxpayers.
+As from 2012 it was enforced merely as a “temporary” measure lasting only two years and was to affec an estimated 160,000 taxpayers.
 In Spain temporary legal measures have been known to last over a century, so I advise this is taken with a pinch of salt.
 Wealth tax itself was formally introduced in 1977 as a temporary tax and has been going on strong for over three decades now; the irony.